MethodsAndPractices/vsteam/README.md

 ## 0.1.18
 Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/5) from [Christopher Mank](https://github.com/ChristopherMank) which included the following:
-- Created new function in the release module named 'Add-ReleaseEnvironment'.
+- Created new function in the release module named 'Add-VSTeamReleaseEnvironment'.
 New function deploys an environment from an existing release.

 ## 0.1.16
 Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/4) from [Andy Neillans](https://github.com/aneillans) which included the following: